Yves Allegro

 Yves Allegro (born 24 August 1978) is a retired Swiss professional tennis player.
 He is a doubles specialist and is well known as compatriot Roger Federer's doubles partner and friend.
 Allegro and Federer teamed up in doubles at the Australian Open in 2003 and 2004.

+He played the Davis Cup for Switzerland from 2004 to 2010 alongside Roger Federer or Stan Wawrinka.

-On 9 December 2019 at a hearing at the District Court of Sierra, Allegro received a two year suspended sentence for sexual coercion.
+On 9 December 2019 at a hearing at the District Court of Sierra, Allegro received a two-year suspended sentence for sexual coercion.
 The offence occurred in October 2014 while in Tallinn, Estonia towards an ex-Austrian player.
-Allegro appealed against the verdict.
+Allegro appealed the verdict.